 And that’s what my job is really about.
 It’s about taking the worry out of money.
 It’s about providing real solutions to real problems in an easy-to-understand way (cashflow modelling helps with this, but that’s a topic for another article!).

-We can talk technical solutions, taxation, asset allocation and fund performance to clients all day long, and ultimately, they pay us for our expertise.
-We’ve got the exams, the certificates, the letters after our names and the accreditations, but they don’t mean anything if the clients don’t see the outcomes they want and if we don’t provide a real and tangible service to them.
+We can talk technical solutions, taxation, asset allocation and fund performance to clients all day long.
+And, ultimately, they pay us for our expertise.
+We’ve got the exams, the certificates, the letters after our names and the accreditations.
+But they don’t mean anything if the clients don’t see the outcomes they want, and if we don’t provide a real and tangible service to them.

 What really matters is the impact that we have; it’s the way we make them feel.
 We help them see what’s possible.
-We help them to realise their dreams and we help them to really get the most out of their money.
+We help them to realise their dreams and to really get the most out of their money.

 We’re there as a sounding board, someone to hold our clients’ hands, or to be a shoulder to cry on when the worst happens.
-Dealing with a client who died suddenly recently, being able to say to his wife and family that there was nothing urgent that they needed to deal with, to go away and concentrate on organising a funeral and to take time for grieving, means so much.
+We recently assisted a the family of a client who died suddenly.
+Being able to tell his wife and family that there was nothing urgent that they needed to deal with, and to go away and concentrate on organising a funeral and to take time for grieving, meant so much.

 They’re safe in the knowledge that if there’s things that need to be done, they’ll be done, but if they can wait, we have a meeting scheduled for a couple of months and everything will be fine until then.
 But, equally, if she needs to run anything past me in the meantime, I’m here and available for her.

-But this is what financial planning is about, it’s about the relationships we build with our clients and it’s about making money a less scary experience.
+But this is what financial planning is about.
+It’s about the relationships we build with our clients and it’s about making money a less scary experience.
 That is why I love this job!